jordynMcginnis/crypto-chart/README.md

 ## Generating Dynamic `<meta>` Tags on the Server

 Since Create React App doesn’t support server rendering, you might be wondering how to make `<meta>` tags dynamic and reflect the current URL.
 To solve est provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
-Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.
+Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks. iles with any of the following popular naming conventions:

-We recommend that you use a separate tool for browser end-to-end tests if you need them.
-They are beyond the scope of Create React App.

-### Filename Conventions

-Jest will look for test files with any of the following popular naming conventions:

 * Files with `.js` suffix in `__tests__` folders.
 * Files with `.test.js` suffix.